GLOBAL MARKETS-Coronavirus hopes propel stocks, euro higher

 Worldwide, the virus has infected more than 1.3 million people and killed over 74,000, and though the numbers are still rising in many highly-populated countries, some tentative improvements have given hope.
 In hardest-hit Italy and Spain, authorities have started looking ahead to easing lockdowns after steady falls in fatality rates.
 In the United States too, the daily number of deaths in the country's worst-affected area, New York, has also shown signs of steadying.

-The U.S. dollar, which has been soaking up safe-haven flows for weeks, slipped against most major currencies.
-The euro shot up 0.7% to $1.0865 to snap a six-day run of falls, the pound climbed despite Britain's Prime Minister remaining in intensive care, and the Australian dollar jumped over 1.5% to its highest in a week.
+With market optimism on the rise, the U.S. dollar, which has been soaking up safe-haven flows for weeks, slipped against most major currencies.
+The euro shot up 0.8% to $1.0880 to snap a six-day run of falls, the pound climbed despite Britain's Prime Minister remaining in intensive care due to the virus, and the Australian dollar jumped over 1.5% to its highest in a week.

+Rating agency Fitch had warned on Monday that it was likely to make some multi-notch cuts to some countries' credit scores due to the financial pressures heaped on by either tackling the virus, the collapse in oil prices, or both.
+The Eurogroup of finance ministers within the single euro zone currency bloc are scheduled to meet later on Tuesday, and analysts expect more joint action to help prop up the economies of member states.

 Cyprus, one of the lower-rated countries in the bloc, is marketing a seven-year and 30-year bond issuance.
-In Asia Indonesia issued a 50-year bond.
+In Asia, Indonesia issued a 50-year bond, the longest ever timeframe in the region.
 "Investors have recently been detecting growing public support for the concept of coronabonds in European Commission and ECB circles," said DZ Bank analyst Daniel Lenz, adding that German ECB Executive Board member Isabel Schnabel was among those who appeared to voice support.
-(Additional reporting by Abhinav Ramnarayan in London Editing by Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)